getify/You-Dont-Know-JS/async & performance/ch3.md

 That is, when you call `then(..)` on a Promise, even if that Promise was already resolved, the callback you provide to `then(..)` will **always** be called asynchronously (for more on this, refer back to "Jobs" in Chapter 1).

-No more need to insert your own `setTimeout(..,0)` hacks.
+No more need to insert your own `setTimeout(.., 0)` hacks.
 Promises prevent Zalgo automatically.

 ### Calling Too Late